kubernetes/website/content/en/blog/_posts/2024-12-12-scheduler-queueinghint/index.md

 ## Improvements to retrying Pod scheduling with QueuingHint

-Unschedulable Pods only move back into the ActiveQ or BackoffQ components of the scheduler queue if changes in the cluster might allow the scheduler to place those Pods on nodes.
+Unschedulable Pods only move back into the ActiveQ or BackoffQ components of the scheduling queue if changes in the cluster might allow the scheduler to place those Pods on nodes.

 Prior to v1.32, each plugin registered which cluster changes could solve their failures, an object creation, update, or deletion in the cluster (called _cluster events_),